dehy/react-native-odoo-jwt/README.md

 ## Acknowledgements

 This project was built upon previous versions.
-It is a fork of [kevin3274](https://github.com/kevin3274/react-native-odoo)'s original React Native library which in turn is based of [saidimu](https://github.com/saidimu/odoo)'s Node.js library.
+It is a fork of [cesargutierrezo](https://github.com/cesargutierrezo/react-native-odoo-promise-based)'s promised-based version, forked from [kevin3274](https://github.com/kevin3274/react-native-odoo)'s original React Native library which in turn is based of [saidimu](https://github.com/saidimu/odoo)'s Node.js library. 🤪